julia-dizhak/movie-app/README.md

 ## Lesson 4: set properties on React Components
-we can pass data into component by using props typechecking with propTypes defaultProps
+we can pass data into component by using props

+typechecking with propTypes

+defaultProps

+## Lesson 5: manage React Component State with setState
+State is used for properties on a component that will change, versus static properties that are passed in.

+## Lesson 6: Use React Components as Children for other Components
+React Component can output other React Component